sodafoundation/architecture-analysis/specs/capri/DNS_Resolution_Proposal_in_Hotpot.md

 ### Goals

-* Add the new term of `DnsEndpoint` to decouple bind IP address with external IP address.
+* Redesign the term of `ApiEndpoint` to decouple bind IP address with external IP address.
 * Provide an elegant deployment with Kubernetes based on DNS resolution feature.
 * Provide some deployment manifests of Istio to demonstrate how OpenSDS leverage